ahwayakchih/nobbic/README.markdown

 ## TODO

+- support installations with Redis as the only database (enable data persistence in Redis)
 - clear situation with logs (some are not written, they are in 3 different places, etc...), maybe drop creating log files and simply depend on `podman logs`?
 - clear situation with NodeBB /data - package.json is not link, but a copy, others are linked, etc...